shockedeel/Dicrete_Optimization/README.md

 # Dicrete_Optimization
-#A challenging class
-Notes for Discrete_Optimization
+Notes for the class on coursera by a University in Australia which I forget the name of (sorry Australia)